 Maybe the Bengals still lose the players and coaches they lost the following offseason, and perhaps the 2016 team isn't nearly as good as the 2015 squad, but maybe whatever postseason hangover lingered is instead a measure of momentum gained from a playoff victory over a hated rival.
 Maybe Marvin is rewarded with a long-term extension, and even if he isn't, and even if he's still leaving after this season, there's a wet, cold, January night in 2016 to look back on as the night Marvin Lewis found a way to defy the odds beat the Steelers, making everything about his entire tenure worth it.

-And tenure, that as it ends, will always be defined by a series of what-ifs.
+A tenure, that as it crawls toward its likely end, will always be defined by a series of what-ifs.

 BENGALS v.
 RAVENS